A lot or a little?

 What's it about?

 The Pokémon franchise has always been about two things: collecting fanciful creatures and making them fight each other.
 POKÉMON GO builds on this, using augmented reality to bring these challenges into the real world.
-Players take on the role of a young Pokémon trainer and collect various Pokémon (more than 150) in real locations by walking, biking, driving, and so on.
+Players take on the role of a young Pokémon trainer and collect various Pokémon (more than 370 as of April 2018) in real locations by walking, biking, driving, and so on.
 GPS tracking follows you around a map that simulates real-world locations in real time (so long as your internet connection is strong enough), where you encounter map icons that show where you can catch wild Pokémon, gather resources, and visit training gyms.
 The more ground you cover, the bigger your collection and the more energy you have.
 Once you reach a high enough level, you can join a team and pit your Pokémon against those of rival trainers.
+A spring 2018 update added the concept of Field Research, which hosts monthly theme changes with new content.
+It also lets players obtain random quests from PokeStops and complete them for special rewards.
+Completing one Field Research per day for seven days grants players a Research Breakthrough, plus a greater reward and a possible encounter with a Legendary Pokémon.
+Also new are story-based quest lines called Special Research Requests which have players completing tasks for Professor Willow.

 Is it any good?